1 Line (Sound Transit): Route

 The line enters Tukwila and crosses west over Interstate 5 and a mainline railroad at Boeing Access Road, near Boeing Field, before making a southward turn over East Marginal Way South.
 The 1 Line continues south over the Duwamish River, traveling non-stop through Tukwila on a 4.7 mi elevated guideway.
 The guideway runs along the west sides of State Route 599 and Interstate 5 towards Southcenter Mall, where it turns west along State Route 518.
 The line passes through Tukwila International Boulevard station, home to a 600-stall park and ride facility, and turns south into the median of the Airport Expressway towards SeaTac.
-Light rail trains continue along the east side of Seattle–Tacoma International Airport, stopping at SeaTac/Airport station near the airport's terminals, before reaching Angle Lake station, where it terminates.
+Light rail trains continue along the east side of Seattle–Tacoma International Airport, stopping at SeaTac/Airport station near the airport's terminals, before reaching Angle Lake station.
+They then continue south along State Route 509 and Interstate 5 to serve Kent Des Moines and Star Lake stations—both in the outskirts of Kent.
+The line travels south to its terminus at Federal Way Downtown station, located near the Commons at Federal Way shopping center in the city of the same name.

 The 1 Line, while officially a "light rail" line, has also been described as a "light metro" hybrid by transit experts due to its grade separated sections and use of longer trainsets than typical American light rail systems.
-It is 33.15 mi long and includes 7 mi of at-grade tracks; these at-grade tracks include some segments along freeways that are separated from intersecting roads.
+It is 41 mi long and includes 7 mi of at-grade tracks; these at-grade tracks include some segments along freeways that are separated from intersecting roads.